TwilioDevEd/browser-calls-spark/README.md

    your
    [Twilio Account Settings](https://www.twilio.com/user/account/settings).
-Set `TWILIO_APPLICATION_SID` to the app SID you created before. `TWILIO_NUMBER` should be set to the phone number you purchased above.
+Set `TWILIO_APPLICATION_SID` to the app SID you created before. `TWILIO_PHONE_NUMBER` should be set to the phone number you purchased above.

 1. Run the migrations: